 adapted from a press release issued by Rockefeller University, 11/16/2001

-Scientists at last may have determined how mental retardation develops in people with Fragile X syndrome, a condition caused by the inherited loss of an essential protein, termed the Fragile X mental retardation protein (FMRP).
+Scientists at last may have determined how intellectual disability develops in people with Fragile X syndrome, a condition caused by the inherited loss of an essential protein, termed the Fragile X protein FMRP.
 The new research demonstrates that FMRP controls the fate of several specific proteins in brain cells and thus may explain why the absence of this single protein can cause the range of physical, cognitive and behavioral abnormalities characteristic of Fragile X syndrome.

-“This work represents a new understanding of mental retardation,” says Robert B. Darnell, M.D., Ph.D., a principal investigator of the current research and a professor at The Rockefeller University.
+“This work represents a new understanding of intellectual disability,” says Robert B. Darnell, M.D., Ph.D., a principal investigator of the current research and a professor at The Rockefeller University.
 “Our findings suggest entirely new ways of thinking about treating the problems these patients have.”

 Katie Clapp, president of the FRAXA Research Foundation, which largely funded Darnell’s work, and mother of two children with Fragile X says, “For the first time, scientists can explain why these children experience certain symptoms.
 This kind of knowledge is very reassuring to the families of children with the disorder.”